 Can You Sue a Nursing Home for Negligence in Maryland?

-Because nursing homes cater to some of the most vulnerable members of our population, they are required to meet very high standards of care that are established by federal law.
+Because nursing homes cater to some of our population’s most vulnerable members, they must meet very high standards of care established by federal law.

-For example, the Nursing Home Reform Act (NHRA), which was passed by Congress in 1987, requires nursing homes to create written care plans outlining ways to achieve “the highest practicable physical, mental, and psychosocial well-being of each resident.” the NHRA also sets forth a Bill of Rights for nursing home residents, which requires conditions like:
+For example, the Nursing Home Reform Act (NHRA), which Congress passed in 1987, requires nursing homes to create written care plans outlining ways to achieve “the highest practicable physical, mental, and psychosocial well-being of each resident.” the NHRA also sets forth a Bill of Rights for nursing home residents, which requires conditions like:

 - Avoiding medication errors in nursing homes